tybens/tybens/README.md

 ---

-I am a Junior at Princeton University pursuing computer science with a focus on statistics and machine learning.
+I am a Senior at Princeton University pursuing computer science with a focus on statistics and machine learning.
 While not coding, I enjoy climbing, playing the double bass, surfing, and sleeping.

 #### CURRENTLY
 - 🎓 Student at Princeton University (COS 2024)